nadethoughts/Aetheria/World/Locations/Verdant Strand/New Penmaris.md

 ## **New Penmaris**

-_The Pearl of the Verdant Strand_
+_The Pearl of the [[Verdant Strand]]_

 ### Overview

-Once the pride of the Verdant Strand, the city of **Penmaris** stood atop a sprawling peninsula, its harbors bustling with trade and its streets lined with stately mansions belonging to powerful merchant barons.
+Once the pride of the [[Verdant Strand]], the city of **Penmaris** stood atop a sprawling peninsula, its harbors bustling with trade and its streets lined with stately mansions belonging to powerful merchant barons.
 Known as the jewel of the northern coast, Penmaris boasted the strongest navy in the region and a vibrant mercantile culture that drew travelers, diplomats, and adventurers alike.

-The **Flaming Retribution** changed everything.
+The **[[Flaming Retribution]]** changed everything.
 The peninsula that supported the city was shattered, leaving the proud metropolis stranded on what is now a rugged island just offshore.
 Despite this cataclysm, the citizens of Penmaris refused to yield.
 Within a generation, they rebuilt their city from the ruins, christening it **New Penmaris**, a symbol of resilience and unbroken ambition.

 ### Geography